Europe Travel Guide: Top Cities, Routes, and Tips

 Also worth visiting are the white houses of Santorini, the mountain monasteries of Meteora, and the legendary Mount Olympus, located in the Olympus National Park and Greece’s highest mountain; it is said that Greek gods once lived here.

-The numerous Greek islands, with their fantastic beaches, offer an enormous range of destinations for travellers, so there is the perfect destination for every type of vacation.
+The numerous Greek islands, with their fantastic beaches, offer an enormous range of destinations for travellers, so there is a perfect destination for every type of vacation.

 Acropolis and the Parthenon of Athens

-The Acropolis with the Parthenon of Athens is probably the most famous of the Greek sights.
+The Acropolis, home to the Parthenon in Athens, is probably the most famous of the Greek sights.
 Acropolis means “upper city,” and it is not only in Athens.
 In the upper city, you can find historic buildings and castles in many cities.

 In Athens, the Parthenon is the most famous building on the Acropolis.
-Its silhouette on the Acropolis can be seen from far away.
+Its silhouette on the Acropolis is visible from afar.
 The temple is dedicated to the city goddess Pallas Athena Parthenos and is about 2500 years old.
-Despite its long history, the temple is preserved in large parts of the original.
+Despite its long history, the temple is preserved in large parts of its original form.

 On the Acropolis, however, not only the world-famous Parthenon awaits you, but also several other historical sites that are more than worth seeing.
 About 500 meters from the Pantheon is the Temple of Zeus, also known as the Olympieion.